huseinzol05/YOLO-Object-Detection-Tensorflow/README.md

 3. You need to put [YOLO_small.ckpt](https://drive.google.com/open?id=0BxQQlrLbdunWSTZjaHVwUVVOUXM) in the same folder (optional) if you want to use pretrained model, but if you want to train the model by your own, follow 3.*
     1. You can train your own model from scratch in train-classification folder
     2. Put your images that you want to classify in train-classification/data/ (need to create it)
+    3. If you satisfied enough your model, copy model.ckpt into main folder
 ```
 /
 /train-classification